Madhuu-XD/SynthoSphere-PIC16C5x-FPGA_Processor_Core/README.md

 ##### Post-synthesis
 ![](https://github.com/Madhuu-XD/SynthoSphere-PIC16C5x-FPGA_Processor_Core/blob/main/output/post_synthesis.png)

 After this the next step is to write the generated netlist to a file.
-To do so,

 #### Netlist generation
 ```
 write_verilog -noattr netlist_Pic16c5x.v
 ```
 This provides a netlist with the comments and redundancies.
 Since the netlist files are generated, exit from yosys.
 Use `exit` to do so.

 #### Synthesis Done!!!
 In conclusion, the PIC16C5x supports to full instruction set of the PIC16C5x family of microcomputers, and it also incorporates the I/O and timers found in the family.
 The core also implements all of the RAM normally found in this family of microcomputers.